Egypt unveils 2,500-year-old mummy at forgotten cemetery

-MINYA, Egypt, April 8 (Reuters) - Egypt has unveiled the 2,500-year-old mummy of a high priest at an ancient cemetery south of Cairo.
+MINYA, Egypt (Reuters) - Egypt has unveiled the 2,500-year-old mummy of a high priest at an ancient cemetery south of Cairo.

 Egyptologist Zahi Hawass and an Egyptian team opened three sealed sarcophagi from the 26th Dynasty.